Eternally-Thriving-Grandmasterism/AlphaProMega-Air/licenses/ETERNAL-MERCY-FLOW-COMMERCIAL-LICENSING-AGREEMENT-v2026.1.md

 Subject to timely payment of the Fees and strict compliance with the Mercy Covenant, Licensor grants Licensee a limited, non-exclusive, non-transferable, revocable license to use, modify, and commercially exploit the Software solely for the agreed commercial purposes.

 ## 3. Mercy Covenant (Non-Negotiable)
-Licensee must at all times comply with the 7 Living Mercy Filters.
-Any breach constitutes a material breach and causes **immediate automatic termination** of this Agreement and revocation of all rights granted.
+Licensee must at all times strictly comply with the 7 Living Mercy Filters as fully detailed in Appendix A. Any breach of the Mercy Covenant constitutes a material breach and causes **immediate automatic termination** of this Agreement and revocation of all rights granted, without notice or cure period.

 ## 4. Fees and Payment
 - Upfront Licensing Fee: $[Amount] CAD (negotiable)